ai4os/ai4-template/README.md

 Once you answer all the questions, two directories will be created:
  - DEEP-OC-<your_project>
  - <your_project>

-each directory is a git repository and has two branches `master` and `test`.
+each directory is a git repository and has two branches: `master` and `test`.

 #### The directory structure of <your_project> looks like this:
 ------------